siees/Resume/README.md

 ## 🏆 Accomplishments

 **Second place** @ [Tunisia Center for Global Security Studies Hackathon](http://www.ctesg.org) _(Feb 2020)_ <br>
-Built a web Application that calculates potential social, cultural and political risks in regions depending on a pre-set handbook which analyses news and their contents.
+Built a web application that calculates potential social, cultural, and political risks in regions depending on a pre-set handbook that analyses news and their contents.
 <br><br>

 ## 💬 Languages